eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 ### Deviation in Average Travel times

 The option **--max-convergence-deviation** may be used to detect convergence and abort iterations automatically.
 In each iteration, the average travel time of all trips is computed.
 From the sequence of these values (one per iteration), the relative standard deviation is computed.
-Onece a minimum number of iterations has been computed (**--convergence-iterations**, default 10) and this deviation falls below the max-convergence deviation threshold, iterations are aborted
+Once a minimum number of iterations has been computed (**--convergence-iterations**, default 10) and this deviation falls below the max-convergence deviation threshold, iterations are aborted

 ### Forced convergence